National Council of Corvette Clubs, Inc. (NCCC) Charity & Grants Program

 Member Clubs, Regions and Sponsors as well as the dollar raffle at the annual NCCC Convention.

-Each year since 1977 the Program has held a raffle for a
+Each year from 1977 through 2015 the Program held a raffle for a

 new Corvette.
 With the assistance of the Chevrolet Motor Division, a new Corvette for the raffle

-is purchased with Funds that are raised through the ticket sales.
-Tickets are sold across the country at car shows, meetings,
+was purchased with Funds that were raised through the ticket sales.
+Tickets were sold across the country at car shows, meetings,

 NCCC Members and their Clubs are also involved in Charity work across the country.